19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Geometry.md

 ## Measurement

 *Default*
-Choose a scale (usually 1 inch real space = 5 feet in game).
+Choose a scale (usually 1 inch real-life space = 5 feet in-game).
 Get some miniatures and battle maps (or use a VTT with a ruler) and measure the specified distances.

 ## Gridded